 We want to acknowledge that we gather as 7th Seed on the traditional land of the Abenaki Peoples.
 We're grateful for those who have stewarded the land before us.

 At the end of a long dirt road, 7th Seed sits on over 200 acres of farmland, woods, and wetland.
 50 Chickens, 15 ducks, 2 sheep, roughly 50,000 honeybees, and countless more wildlife make their home here.
 In addition to annual crops, we also care for and enjoy raspberries, blueberries, currants, jostaberries, honeyberries, seaberries, elderberries, plums, and apple trees.

 The land is nestled up against Vermont’s third highest mountain, Camels Hump.
 Its peak offers a stunning view of Champlain Valley and, on clear days, Montreal.
 The Long Trail, the nation’s oldest long distance hiking trail, passes nearby, summiting Camels Hump on its 272 mile journey to both ends of the state.

 Huntington is a quiet town of less than 2,000 people.
-Only twenty-five miles from Burlington, Vermont’s largest city, it is home to scenic rivers, mountains, and vegetable and dairy farms, and some pretty great people.
+Only twenty-five miles from Burlington, Vermont’s largest city, it is home to scenic rivers, mountains, vegetable and dairy farms, and some pretty great people.